vishnusindhal/VishnuSindhal/README.md

 I love building scalable web applications, exploring **AI & drone technologies**, and contributing to **open source**.

 Currently, I'm working on **Eventopia** — a platform to showcase **upcoming events across IIITs, NITs, and IITs**.
-I'm also learning more about **full-stack development, Git, and open collaboration**.
+I'm also learning more about **full-stack development, Git, and collaborative open source projects**.

 ---